stratospheric-dev/stratospheric/application/README.md

-# Todo Application for AWS 101
+# Todo Application for Stratospheric

 The purpose of this todo application is to serve as an example for the various use cases covered by the book.